amitmerchant1990/reverie/aes.md

 At some point after reviewers have been assigned you may have to add new reviewers, either because a reviewer contacts you regarding not being a good match for the paper, or because they are unresponsive.
 If you need to do this, we would suggest you either think of reviewers who you think are appropriate, or use the reviewer browser and sorting by "Affinity Score" to find reviewers who are appropriate.
 Because the newly assigned reviewer will have a somewhat compressed reviewing timeline (since they were not assigned right at the beginning of the reviewing process), it would be good to reach out to them via email and confirm their availability before assigning them.
+Here is how to modify assignments using the "Edge Browser": [https://openreview.net/faq#question-edge-browser-AC](https://openreview.net/faq#question-edge-browser-AC).

 **Q**: How many reviewers are there per paper?<br>
 **A**: